mcvine/mcvine/README.md

 * Development: https://github.com/mcvine/devel
 * Build mcvine-core (current repository) and subpackages from source: [build-dev](builders/dev/README.md)

-# Installing the MCViNe ecosystem
+# Installing the MCViNE ecosystem

 The MCVine packages are released through conda: [Anaconda Mcvine Registry](https://anaconda.org/mcvine/).
 The mcvine-core is available as a conda package: